School of Physical Therapy and Rehabilitation Science

 Valerie Moody, Interim Chair

 The professional program in physical therapy grants the Doctor of Physical Therapy (DPT) degree.
 The program has an entry-level DPT program, an entry-level DPT/MBA program, an entry-level DPT/MPH, and a post-entry level transitional DPT curriculum leading to the DPT degree.
 The following section describes the profession and the pre-professional requirements and application procedures.
-This information also is available on the program website.
+This information also is available on School of Physical Therapy and Rehabilitation Science program website.

 Physical Therapy is a health care profession concerned with the habilitation and rehabilitation of individuals with limitations resulting from pathological, surgical, or traumatic conditions.
 The profession is also concerned with health, wellness and prevention of disability in an effort to promote maximal use of an individual's capacities and reduce their risk of illness.
 Physical therapists are trained to evaluate neurological, musculoskeletal, cardiovascular, respiratory, and integumentary disorders.
 Exercise and physical agents, such as heat, cold, light, electricity, and massage are used to promote healing, relieve pain, maintain or restore strength, and improve joint range of motion and functional capabilities.
 Physical therapists play key roles in: